stendhal-labs/collab-splitter/README.md

 Collaboration Splitter allows to create a cheap contract in charge of receiving and splitting Ethereum and ERC20 payments.
-It can be used to split earnings from artworks sales if multiple artists were involved or as the recipient of royalties compatible with the new [https://eips.ethereum.org/EIPS/eip-2981](EIP-2981: NFT Royalty Standard)
+It can be used to split earnings from artworks sales if multiple artists were involved or as the recipient of royalties compatible with the new [EIP-2981: NFT Royalty Standard](https://eips.ethereum.org/EIPS/eip-2981)

 The project has several components: